ClusterHQ/flocker/docs/labs/installer.rst

 This will work on Linux or OS X machines with Docker installed.

 * If you don't have Docker installed, install it now (`Mac <https://docs.docker.com/mac/started/>`_, `Linux <https://docs.docker.com/linux/started/>`_).
+  Check that Docker is working, for example by running:

+  .. prompt:: bash $

+      docker ps

+  You should get a (possibly empty) list of running containers on your machine.

 * Then install the installer, which will pull the Docker image:

   .. prompt:: bash $